honza/oauth-service/README.md

 Background
 ----------

-This is inspired by the [Flaky Goodness][1] talk given at DjangoCon EU 2012 by [Kenneth Reitz][2].
+This is inspired by the [Flasky Goodness][1] talk given at DjangoCon EU 2012 by [Kenneth Reitz][2].
 He spoke about splitting your massive monolithic Django application into many single-purpose services.
 I was quite intrigued about the idea and wanted to implement something like that to see how it felt.
 The first